Incorrectone/Incorrectone/README.md

-I am a first-year CS student.
+I am a second-year CS student.
 Liked to do coding as a hobby.
 Currently trying to learn Machine Learning and Data analysis.

-Most things I do are in Python because it is the easiest of them all.
-Not really worrying about the execution time of them too much.
-Plus Python has a pretty good standard library and documentations for a person like me.
-Currently I do not have any professional expierence in anything related to CS.
-But I plan to do an internship in my Second year.
+Most things I do are in Python/C. Currently I do not have any professional expierence in anything related to CS.
+But I plan to do an internship this college year.

 I do know some other languages, some of which I do use often but python can cover for them.
 I hate Front-End cause I am not good at it lol, I suck at HTML/CSS/JavaScript.